itsStxn/Coding-problems-Stack/Medium/Car Fleet/README.md

 - 0 < `speed[i]` <= 10^6

 ## Strategy
+### Without using a Stack
+Sort the cars positions in ascending order, meaning that we start from the cars closer to the target.
+For each car, if it gets to the target after a recorded slowest time, it means that the car never catches up to the previous one, hence add a fleet.
+The car's time becomes the new slowest.
+If a car is actually faster than the recorded slowest time, simply ignore it.

+### Using a Stack
 Sort the positions.
 Run through the positions and push their calculated finish times in a stack.

 At each iteration, use the stack to check if there are positions in the back with a smaller finish time.
 That means that they can catch up and form a fleet, so pop them from the stack.